lwoggardner/empathy/README.md

       thread.value # => 3
     end

 Almost all Thread behaviour is provided except that one thread will never see another as "running".
-Where ruby's thread API raises ThreadError, Empathy::EM will raise FiberError.
+Where ruby's thread API raises ThreadError, Empathy::EM will raise FiberError (which is also available as {Empathy::EM::ThreadError})

 Empathic code outside of the EventMachine reactor
 --------------------------------------------------